retcoob/AutoAPI/README.md

 Each time a new key is retrieved it costs `0.0013 USD`.
 Developer keys are set at 1 day until renewal time.
 This tool uses (about) `0.4745 USD` per year.

+## Issues?
+Probably some or a lot, I wrote this while tired.
+Make an issue or something